POSTDOCTORAL FELLOW (2019-2022)

 Darwin joined the lab as a a graduate student in 2018.
 He was interested in understanding how plant communities are assembled, and how this assembly is affected by anthropogenic factors.
 In 2018, he graduated from the University of Toronto with a master’s degree in Ecology and Evolutionary Biology.
 His thesis topic investigated the impact of the invasive vine Vincetoxicum rossicum on the functional diversity of meadow and understory habitats.
 His current interests are in exploring how climate change alters plant communities, and how this could impact how communities are assembled in the future.

 Molly is in her third year of her SDSU/UC-Davis PhD program and helped coordinate phenological observations at RMI for the 2018 season.
 In addition to her interest in phenology she is also studying Vitis physiology and genetics (and spent spring 2019 in Bordeaux!).

-I am an undergraduate student majoring in Environmental Sciences at the University of British Columbia.
-I am interested in the impacts of human disturbances in the environment, especially with respect to their impacts on biodiversity.
-Through my involvement in the lab, I hope to gain a better understanding of the research process, as well as improving my data processing skills in ecological research
+Grace joined the lab as an undergraduate student majoring in Environmental Sciences at the University of British Columbia.
+She is interested in the impacts of human disturbances in the environment, especially with respect to their impacts on biodiversity.
+Through her involvement in the lab, she gained a better understanding of the research process, as well as improving her data processing skills in ecological research

 UNDERGRADUATE RESEARCHER (WLIURA AWARDEE, SUMMER 2020)